crossorigin="anonymous">

 This is a very strange scenario because, in the real world, we usually associate religion with giving meaning to the universe.

-Arguably, one of the reasons people join collectives and perform religious rituals is to attribute meaning to their own existence.
-To feel belong, and find a higher calling.
+One of the reasons people join collectives and perform religious rituals is to give their existence a purpose.
+To feel belonging, and find a higher calling.
 If said meaning is not assigned to their current lifespan, then it is assigned to an afterlife, as presented in some religions such as Christianity and Islam, where the next world is highly desired and prioritized.

-Kefka, on the other hand, is not only a god in his fictional universe but also an enforcer of his own brand of genocidal nihilism.
+Kefka is not only a god in his fictional universe but also an enforcer of his own brand of genocidal nihilism.
 He could not care less for his zealous followers and would kill them if, for example, he were too bored and needed entertainment at the time.
+Characters like Strago Magus, after Kefka brought much ruin to the world, simply joined his cult because Kefka's new global reign turned him insane.

 That was his problem — his utter unwillingness to keep an open mind.
 After all, in his eyes, other perspectives are as useless as his own.
-He would prefer destroying everything instead (but why did it take him so long to reach his personalized philosophy's conclusion?).
+He would prefer destroying everything instead.

-Kefka Palazzo is a fictional example of how anything can become a source of religious following, even if that source isn't strictly a religious concept.
-Be it a religion or something smaller like a cult, it does not really matter when it comes to people's inclination to follow and/or praise something or someone.
+Kefka Palazzo is a fictional example of how anything can become a source of cultish following, even if that source isn't strictly a religious concept.
+Be it a religion or something smaller like a cult, the subject does not really matter compared to some people's inclination to follow and/or praise something or someone greater than themselves.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer